Stentor88Ch216/alyra-unit-tests/README.md

 ### VOTING TESTS

-The following tests verify the "setVote function" and its "requires".
+The following tests verify the "setVote" function and its "requires".

     ✔ sets vote
     ✔ refuses vote from non-registered voter